Instinct (TV serial): Reception

-Instinct made its debut on ITV1 with ratings of 6.26 million.
+Instinct made its debut on ITV with ratings of 6.26 million.
 Viewing figures for the second and final episode fell to 4.42 million.

 It received mixed reviews from critics; Jane Simon, writing for The Mirror, said: "To really succeed as a TV detective you've got to have a gimmick.
 DCI Thomas Flynn's is instinct - but you probably could have worked that out from the title."
 She added: "While Flynn might be able to glance at a bloody crime scene and leap to some helpful conclusions, audiences might find this dark new drama a little bewildering."
 James Walton, reviewing the first episode for The Daily Telegraph, commented that the drama had been "bogged down" by its emphasis on the psychological, adding that the "solemn pondering of fathers and sons has so far got in the way of the thrills – but without being fresh, gripping or indeed believable enough to justify its position at centre stage."
 Digital Spys Dek Hogan described the plot as "unnecessarily convoluted", and said the serial was "downbeat, one paced and frankly monotonous ... quite why it took three hours to tell a tale that [could] easily have been told far more economically in one is a far bigger mystery than the one this unmemorable bunch of coppers were trying to solve."

 Harry Venning, writing for The Stage, considered Instinct a "deliciously gruesome, coldly efficient murder mystery."
 The Guardians Gareth McLean believed the character of DCI Flynn was compelling and had "real potential", and praised the serial for both its look and script.
 Writing after the decision not to recommission it was taken, he described it as having "the makings of a long-running, iconic detective show with the obligatory troubled, idiosyncratic protagonist."